Kalash-Harchandani/calcom-scheduling-platform/README.md

 ## ⚠️ Known Network Limitation

-The application may not load correctly on some restricted networks (e.g., certain college or office Wi-Fi) due to firewall rules that block non-standard backend ports.
+The application may not load correctly on some restricted networks (e.g., certain college or office Wi-Fi)
 If the app does not load:
 - Try accessing it using mobile data or another network.